spapas/spapas.github.io/content/spring-boot-settings.rst

 Conclusion
 ----------

-Using the descibed file structure you should be able to fully configure Spring Boot and have all the goodies you'd like: global settings, profiles, non-version control settings!
-Also, using the advanced profiles techniques you'll be able to do any number of exotic things you want with your configuration!
+Using the described file structure you should be able to fully configure Spring Boot and have all the goodies you'd expect from a modern framework: global settings, profiles, non-version control settings!
+Also, using the advanced profiles techniques (multiple profiles, profile enabled
+@Components and @Configurations) you'll be able to implement some really complex configurations!

 .. _`Spring boot`: http://projects.spring.io/spring-boot/